updownpress/markdown-lint/rules/037-no-space-in-emphasis.md

+---
-## MD037 - Spaces inside emphasis markers
+title: MD037 - Spaces inside emphasis markers

-Tags: whitespace, emphasis
+tags:  [whitespace, emphasis]

-Aliases: no-space-in-emphasis
+alias: no-space-in-emphasis
+---

 This rule is triggered when emphasis markers (bold, italic) are used, but they have spaces between the markers and the text: